Bachelor of Arts

 EVS 4021 Critical Thinking in Environmental Science (Critical Tracking) 3

-Electives for the major (if needed) 1 11
+Electives for the major (as needed) 3 8-11

 Total Credits120